Houston Premises Liability Lawyers

 There's a simple reason why:

-Property owners have a responsibility to keep their space maintained and safe for guests—whether a retail store, restaurant, home, or other type of facility.
+Property owners have a responsibility to keep their space maintained and safe for guests—whether a retail store, restaurant, home, or another type of facility.
 They also have a responsibility to ensure that the land is designed in a safe manner.
 For example, should the layout leave you with limited visibility that leaves you defenseless in the wake of a violent crime, they could be partially liable.

 What Is Premises Liability?

 Premises liability law states that property owners have a duty to ensure that their property is safe and free of obvious hazards for people who enter their property.
 If a property owner invites a visitor to his or her property and that visitor is injured by a hazardous condition, the property owner could be held liable for the visitor’s injury.
 For example, property owners have a duty to ensure that the flooring of the property is not slippery and is free of debris that a person could easily trip over.
-They also must make sure that their property has good lighting conditions and is properly maintained (ex: no broken staircases, loose floor boards, etc.) However, in order for the property owner to be held liable, it must first be shown that he or she was negligent.
+They also must make sure that their property has good lighting conditions and is properly maintained (ex: no broken staircases, loose floorboards, etc.) However, in order for the property owner to be held liable, it must first be shown that he or she was negligent.
 In order to prove negligence, you must show that the property owner knew (or should have known) of the hazardous condition that caused the injury and that he or she failed to take steps to remedy the problem.

 Elements of a Premises Liability Claim

 These following elements must be proven to make a successful case: